-Doctor of Philosophy (Ph.D) |
+Doctor of Philosophy (Ph.D.) | Preaching

 This 48-hour program incorporates seasoned full-time faculty members of the Clamp Divinity school as well as academically qualified pastor-scholars to facilitate guided seminars.

 Historical and Theological Considerations for Preaching

 Development and Delivery

 Each seminar requires a substantial amount of preparation, including reading and completion of written assignments.